pazz/urwidtrees-V1/README.md

 Urwid Tree Container API
 ========================

-This is a POC implementation of a new Widget Container API for the the [urwid][urwid] toolkit.
+This is a POC implementation of a new Widget Container API for the [urwid][urwid] toolkit.
 Its design goals are

 * clear separation classes that define, decorate and display trees of widgets